 The Avalanche Hexa is the company’s flagship product and is optimized for highest productivity and maximum color possibilities with its 20-heads and CMYRG + white ink configuration.
 The Avalanche Hexa is ideal for producers of promotional garments and fashion producers that need to match special or spot colors.
 It is one of four configurations of Kornit’s high-productivity Avalanche family.

 Kornit Digital’s NeoPigment Pure ink is the company’s latest digital textile ink innovation providing color characteristics that are closer to ideal LAB values.
 Improved overall smoothness and a gamut increased by more than 15% are accompanied by a deeper black, while the white ink has greater brightness and opacity with greater coverage.

 With a refined hand feel, NeoPigment Pure offers reduced post-print odor, and is suitable for use on virtually all fabric types with the added benefit of offering 100% sustainability and biodegradability.
-The ink is fully compliant with OekoTex 100 and is GOTS pre-approved.
+The ink is fully compliant with OekoTex 100 and is GOTS VERIFIED.

 Generally, Kornit Digital’s NeoPigment ink is the only true one-step ink technology in the direct-to-garment printing industry as it eliminates external pretreatment steps and works on a variety of fabric types with a single ink set.